-This course introduces basic principles and practices of masonry.
+MAS 140Introduction to Masonry122This course introduces basic principles and practices of masonry.
 Topics include standard tools, materials, and practices used in basic masonry and other related topics.
 Upon completion, students should be able to demonstrate an understanding of masonry and be able to use basic masonry techniques.
 (S)